Skip to main content

 {Article VIII C.1.; Section IX.F}

-The nomination process begins four to five months before the start of a new term of office.
-A complete schedule for elections can be found on the AFA-CWA Election website www.afacwa-elections.org .
-The International office mails a letter of instruction, a nomination ballot and a “Commitment to Serve” statement to each active member of a local council where an election is required.
+The nomination process begins no later than 150 days before the start of a new term of office.
+A complete schedule for elections can be found on the AFA-CWA Election website www.afacwa.org/elections.
+The International Office mails a notice to all members with information on the self-nomination timeline and process.

 B. Contacting Nominated Candidates